Sudan Tribune: Plural news and views on Sudan

 The Trump administration said it will not hesitate to target those who have perpetuated the conflict in South Sudan and will continue to apply pressure on the country’s senior leadership to take concrete measures to bring peace and stability to the country.

-The US Secretary of State, Mike Pompeo welcomed the move on the two officials for attempting to threaten the ongoing peace process.
+The US Secretary of State, Mike Pompeo welcomed the move on officials attempting to threaten the ongoing peace process.

 “These actions rob South Sudan of the security, stability and confidence in government that is needed to negotiate and implement a lasting peace,” he tweeted Monday.